Web service: Web service change management

 Work-related to the capture and visualization of changes made to a Web service.
 Visualization and computation of changes can be done in the form of intermediate artifacts (Subset WSDL).
 The insight on the computation of change impact is helpful in testing, top-down development and reduce regression testing.
 AWSCM is a tool that can identify subset operations in a WSDL file to construct a subset WSDL.

 Discovering and Searching for Web Services

-While UDDI was intended to serve as a service directory and become the means to discovering web services, many vendors discontinued their UDDI solutions or repositories between 2005-2008, including Microsoft, SAP, IBM, among others.
+While UDDI was intended to serve as a service directory and become the means to discovering web services, many vendors discontinued their UDDI solutions or repositories between 2005 and 2008, including Microsoft, SAP, IBM, among others.
 A key study published in WWW2008 Conference (Beijing, China) presented the state of SOAP-based web services and concluded that only 63% of the available SOAP-based web services at the time of the study were actually active or can be invoked.
 The study also found that search engines were becoming an ideal source for searching for web services compared to that of service registries like the UDDI due its design complexity.